eugenetaan/FB-Messenger-Script-/readme.md

 * PyAutoIt (Windows) - Comment out this import statement if using Mac
 * PyAutoGui (Mac)

-The script requires a facebook account with access to a page
+The script requires a facebook account with access to the relevant FB page.
+Insert the FB account credentials under username_pw.py before starting broadcast